dan-osterrath/mbtiles-downloader/README.md

 MBtiles downloader
 ===================

 MBtiles downloader is a small Java programm to create [MBtiles](http://wiki.openstreetmap.org/wiki/MBTiles) files from a GIS server.
-Is main purpose is to create offline maps for my [CarPi](https://github.com/dan-osterrath/CarPi) project.
-It is derived from https://github.com/jawg/mbtiles-generator.
+Its main purpose is to create offline maps for my [CarPi](https://github.com/dan-osterrath/CarPi) project and is derived from https://github.com/jawg/mbtiles-generator.

 You can download from OpenStreetMaps like servers or from Bing Maps.
 > **Warning:** *If you download from OpenStreetMaps or Bing maps directly, you need a valid license.
 Usually you don't have such a license so **don't do such evil things**!
 Use your own tiles server and download from your own server.*